PowerBiDevCamp/TranslationsBuilder/Labs/Hands-on Lab - Building Multi-language Reports for Power BI.md

 downloading a PBIX project file named **Product Sales.pbix** and opening it in Power BI Desktop.
 Once you have opened the **Product Sales** project, you will launch Translations Builder and move through the steps to add metadata translations and report label translations.
-The six lab exercises build on one another so that you will work with a single PBIX project file to experience the end-to-end process building datasets and reports that support multiple languages.
+Each of the lab exercises builds on the previous one.
+You will conitnue to work with the same PBIX project file across all exercises to experience the end-to-end process building multi-lanuage reports with Power BI Desktop.

 > In later exercises you will also learn how to implement data translations.
 At various milestones in this lab, you will be required to publish the **Product Sales** project from Power BI Desktop to the Power BI Service